Health Equity and Community Outreach

 Global Health

-The NHRMC Family Medicine Residency program has periodically helped field interdisciplinary teams for a one week medical mission experiences in the Dominican Republic, hosted by Solid Rock International.
-This is every 1-3 years and does take some advance planning but is a very rewarding experience.
+The program has periodically helped field interdisciplinary teams for one-week medical mission experiences in the Dominican Republic, hosted by Solid Rock International.
+This is every 1-3 years and does take some advance planning, but is a very rewarding experience.

-NHRMC Family Medicine residents and attendings help staff free annual middle and high school sports physicals each spring at the health department.
-The local Special Olympics also invite resident involvement at their sports physicals.
-Thanks to the mild climate and flat terrain, Wilmington is host to several major sporting events in which residents may volunteer as medical staff, including the Ironman, the Carolina Cup (largest stand-up paddleboard race on the east coast), and numerous other surfing, biking, and racing events.
-Lastly, our residents are required to work with training staff at various local sporting events (often high school but may include UNC Wilmington) as part of their musculoskeletal training.
+Our residents and attendings help staff free annual middle and high school sports physicals each spring at the health department.
+In addition, our residents are required to work with training staff at various local sporting events (often high school but may include UNC Wilmington club sports) as part of their musculoskeletal training.
+Other opportunities include the annual Wilmington Marathon and USA Boxing events across the state.